The Apple-1

 Here is a list of all known serial numbers on the back of some 1st batch Apple-1.

-In addition to the serial number some Apple-1 computer have a small round stamp with a number in the middle.
+In addition to the serial number, some Apple-1 computers have a small round stamp with a number in the middle.
 Others have small labels on the back.
 The origin of these marks is also unknown.
-Those labels are usually used in the factories.
+Such labels are usually used in factories.

-Ray Borrill, the owner of Data Domain, bought 15 Apple-1.
+Ray Borrill, the owner of Data Domain, bought 15 Apple-1s.
 Probably more later.
-They sold 13 Apple-1, 1 was donated to the US Olympic tennis team and destroyed in a plane crash.
+They sold 13 Apple-1s, 1 was donated to the US Olympic tennis team and destroyed in a plane crash.
 The last one was auctioned in 2001.

-There are computers whose serial number is greater than 50.
-That is not a contradiction.
-The Byte Shop got more than just the 50 and sold some Apple-1 to Data Domain Computers.
+There are computers whose serial numbers are greater than 50.
+This is not a contradiction.
+The Byte Shop received more than just the first 50 and sold some Apple-1 computers to Data Domain Computers.

 Labels and stamps

-Some Apple-1 have a label and / or stamp on the back or front.
+Some Apple-1 units have a label and/or stamp on the back or front.

-Nobody know the origin but usually it is used for quality control at manufacturing.
+Nobody knows the origin, but usually such marks are used for quality control during manufacturing.

 Stamps are mostly found on the back under the power section or on the front next to the heat sink.

 Labels are found somewhere on the back or sometimes on the breadboard area.
-So far the number hast two or four digits.
-Some boards even has two labels.
-The 4 digit number has so far always been 4062.
+So far, the number has two or four digits.
+Some boards even have two labels.
+The 4-digit number has so far always been 4062.

-The handwritten serial number is always unique except for one number which exist twice (so far).
+The handwritten serial number is always unique, except for one number that exists twice (so far).

 Labels with the same number '4062' are found on some boards of the 2nd batch.
-So far only Apple-1 of the 2nd batch have labels sometimes.
+So far, only Apple-1 units of the 2nd batch have sometimes had labels.

 Different Apple-1 mainboards

 non-NTI The Apple-1 was produced in two batches: The second batch was made by another manufacturer.
-Apple-1 of the first batch were built around April 1976.
-Those Apple-1 of the first batch are the first produced Apple-1 ever and the oldest ones.
-Only the prototypes pre-dates it.
-And only Apple-1 of the first batch got many times the handwritten serial number on the back.
-Because they are several months older, many collector trying to get these boards.
+Apple-1 units of the first batch were built around April 1976.
+These Apple-1 computers are the first ones ever produced and the oldest known.
+Only the prototypes predate them.
+And only Apple-1 units of the first batch often have the handwritten serial number on the back.
+Because they are several months older, many collectors try to acquire these boards.

-For example Mike Willegal created a replica mainboard of the Apple-1 mainboard and used the early version of the first batch as a reference.
+For example, Mike Willegal created a replica Apple-1 mainboard using the early version of the first batch as a reference.

 NTI The differences between both versions are easy to spot.
-The second batch has a rhombic logo with letters NTI inside under the 'Apple Computer 1' logo and was produced second half of 1976.
-Decoupling capacitors are square shaped multilayer capacitors (usually green).
-Mainboard of 1st batch have round ceramic capacitors.
-Some NTI boards have different electrolyte capacitors.
-Usually they are blue but some NTI boards have one or more yellow electrolytic capacitors.
-PIA and CPU on boards of 1st batch have sometimes ceramic chips.
-Mostly the CPU.
-Many boards of 1st batch have the plastic AMI PIA.
-On the second batch only plastic chips were used but some owner changed it later to ceramic versions to look better.
+The second batch has a rhombic logo with the letters NTI inside, located under the 'Apple Computer 1' logo, and was produced in the second half of 1976.
+Decoupling capacitors are square-shaped multilayer capacitors (usually green).
+Mainboards of the 1st batch have round ceramic capacitors.
+Some NTI boards have different electrolytic capacitors.
+Usually, they are blue, but some NTI boards have one or more yellow electrolytic capacitors.
+The PIA and CPU on 1st batch boards are sometimes ceramic chips — usually the CPU.
+Many 1st batch boards have the plastic AMI PIA.
+On the second batch, only plastic chips were used, but some owners later replaced them with ceramic versions for appearance.

-So far, Apple-1 of 1st and 2nd batch have seen very high results at auctions in the past.
+So far, Apple-1 computers from both the 1st and 2nd batches have achieved very high auction results in the past.

 Production prototype – 'Apple Computer A'

-Proto The number of pre-production and hand wired Apple-1 is unknown.
-Maybe and unfortunately no such Apple-1 survived.
+Proto The number of pre-production and hand-wired Apple-1 units is unknown.
+Unfortunately, it is possible that no such Apple-1 has survived.

-The pictures showing a preproduction Apple-1.
-By far the biggest difference is the name.
-The motherboard reads "Apple Computer A © 76".
+The pictures show a pre-production Apple-1.
+By far the biggest difference is the name: the motherboard reads "Apple Computer A © 76".
 More about it here.

 We appreciate your help: